es6-enthusiasts/es6-enthusiasts.github.io/ToasterOvenLovin/index.md

 # Toaster Oven Lovin

-Welcome to Toaster Oven Lovin, a project dedicated to helping students with limited cooking skills and resources find quality and healthy toaster oven recipes.
+Welcome to Toaster Oven Lovin, a project dedicated to helping students with limited cooking skills and resources find quality and healthy recipes.

 ## Purpose

 Toaster Oven Lovin aims to accomplish the following goals:

-- Provide a curated collection of simple and healthy toaster oven recipes suitable for students.
+- Provide a curated collection of simple and healthy toaster oven capable recipes suitable for students.
-- Offer guidance and tips on using a toaster oven effectively for cooking.
 - Encourage students to adopt nutritious eating habits.
 - Create a supportive community for sharing recipes and cooking experiences.